deeponion/deeponion/doc/build-osx.md

     brew install automake berkeley-db4 libtool boost --c++11 miniupnpc openssl pkg-config homebrew/versions/protobuf260 --c++11 qt5 libevent

+In case you want to build the disk image with `make deploy` (.dmg / optional), you need RSVG

+    brew install librsvg

 NOTE: Building with Qt4 is still supported, however, could result in a broken UI.
 Building with Qt5 is recommended.

 Build Litecoin Core